CLIMAAX/workflow_template/README.md

 # HAZARD

-    Workflow template repository.
+Workflows template repository:

-    Make sure to replace all occurrences of HAZARD (in the README, environment.yml, etc.) after copying this template.
+- [ ] Make sure to replace all occurrences of HAZARD (in the README, environment.yml, etc.) after copying this template.

-    If possible, please use the package versions as specified in the environment.yml file of this template.
+- [ ] If possible, please use the package versions as specified in the environment.yml file of this template.
 We aim to keep a consistent enviroment throughout all CLIMAAX workflow repositories to allow for seamless assessment of multiple hazards.
 Remove packages that are not used by workflows from the environment.yml file.

-    Only include the section on running with binder if the workflows actually start/run there.
+- [ ] Only include the section on running with binder if the workflows actually start/run there.

 Repository for collaboration on workflows for HAZARD hazard